CVE-2025-58066

 Impact

-The vulnerability can lead to a denial of service condition where an attacker can induce a message storm between two NTP servers running ntpd-rs.
-By using spoofed IP addresses, an attacker can cause two servers to continually respond to each other, consuming significant amounts of resources.
-Client-only configurations are not affected by this vulnerability (GitHub Advisory).
+When exploited, the vulnerability allows an attacker to induce a message storm between two NTP servers running ntpd-rs.
+By using spoofed IP addresses, attackers can cause servers to continuously respond to each other, resulting in significant resource consumption (GitHub Advisory).

 Mitigation and workarounds

 The primary mitigation is to upgrade to version 1.6.2.
-For cases where immediate upgrading is not possible, several workarounds are available: whitelisting access to only client IP addresses using the ignore filter method, blocking incoming non-request traffic on the NTP server port using a firewall, disabling public access to the vulnerable NTP server, or disabling the server functionality by removing any [server] sections from the configuration (GitHub Advisory).
+For cases where immediate upgrading isn't possible, several workarounds are available: whitelisting access to only client IP addresses using the ignore filter method, blocking incoming non-request traffic on the NTP server port via firewall, disabling public access to the vulnerable NTP server, or disabling the server functionality by removing [server] sections from the configuration (GitHub Advisory).

 Additional resources